YLchen22/YLchen22.github.io/_pages/about.md

 Research Interests
 ------
 Doing some math can be fun.
-I am excited about exploring novel **mathematical methods, tools, and algorithms** to deal with specific and challenging problems (maybe scientific or financial).
+I am excited about exploring novel **mathematical methods, tools, and algorithms** to deal with specific and challenging problems (maybe biological or financial).

 By the way, as a growing researcher, I am open (but not limited) to these interconnected topics:
 * Statistical Learning